 Step 3: Click 'Create'

-Once you're happy with the information entered, press the blue 'Create' button, and you'll then be taken to your new Quote!
+Once you're happy with the information entered, press the 'Create' button, and you'll then be taken to your new Quote!

 Step 4: Add Further Information